 Inspiration Behind myReflection

 The company’s Director, Tim Carr, began using 3D printing to make personalized breast prosthetics in 2015 when his significant other was diagnosed with breast cancer.
-When she received a bilateral mastectomy, she chose to wear prosthetics instead of having plastic surgery.
+When she received a bilateral mastectomy, she chose to wear prosthetics instead of having Breast Implant Surgery.
 Despite being fit into a custom-made prosthetic bra, she found that the device was uncomfortable, overly delicate, and heavy.
 Seeing this prosthetic device fall short, Carr was inspired to create a lightweight, comfortable, customized breast prosthesis that molds to the body with no spaces or unwarranted pressure.
+Some women can get breast augmentation nassau county, NY if that’s what they prefer.

 Finding that 3D printing successful addressed these concerns, Carr and his partner, Fay Cobbett, created myReflections in February 2019 to comfortably help women with their cosmetic appearance after breast removal. myReflection is currently only offered in Auckland, New Zealand for a price of NZ $613 (US$408).
 The company is striving to sell 320 prostheses each month, netting roughly $196,000.